-Choosing the best PDF SDK: Open source vs. proprietary solutions
+Choosing the best PDF SDK for developers: Open source vs. proprietary solutions

 Table of contents

-Choosing the best PDF SDK: Open source vs. proprietary solutions
+Choosing the best PDF SDK for developers: Open source vs. proprietary solutions

 Step 1 — Defining your project requirements